raaaouf/XAI_for_audio-music_classification/README.md

 ## PART 2 SHAP LIME for LOCAL XAI
 ### LIME:
+Lime is able to explain any black box classifier, with two or more classes.
+All we require is that the classifier implements a function that takes in raw text or a numpy array and outputs a probability for each class.
+Support for scikit-learn classifiers is built-in.

 ### SHAP:
 SHAP (SHapley Additive exPlanations) is a game theoretic approach to explain the output of any machine learning model.
 It connects optimal credit allocation with local explanations using the classic Shapley values from game theory and their related extensions